Cucumber BDD Testing with TestServer

 - You can prove which design documents are testable and which aren't covered in your current testing activities

-Gherkin, the language used to describe features and scenarios in Cucumber, provides a common way for business stakeholders, analysts, and developers to describe software.
+Gherkin is the language used to describe features and scenarios in Cucumber, it provides a common way for business stakeholders, analysts, and developers to describe software and write acceptance tests.
 While the logistics of Gherkin statement structure are roughly the same between implementations, much of the grammar differs project to project.
 The basic 'Given...When...Then' statements as common terminology allow teams to build their own conditions, actions, and testable outcome descriptions.